-If you're craving extra living space, then our loft conversion ideas will provide the inspiration you need to get your project off the ground.
-Because a well-designed loft room will create extra habitable space (not space for clutter to gather!) and therefore, help free up a busy household.
-Whether you're considering an attic conversion to add an extra lounge, bathroom, guest bedroom or even open plan kitchen space to your home, it's a really clever alternative to a regular house extension and could even add more value to your home.
+If you want, or need to introduce extra living space into your home, then a loft conversion could be the answer.
+Because a well-designed attic room will not only create extra habitable space to help free up a busy household, but whether you want to add an extra lounge, bathroom, guest bedroom or even open plan kitchen to your home, it's a really clever alternative to an extension that could even up your property's value...

 1. Create a guest bedroom out of a small loft conversion